1.3 Make a famous face

 Find out just how difficult it is to create a face one feature at a time.

-If you can, try to recreate the face of someone famous using PhotoFit Me app on iTunes.– an online photofit system available on OpenLearn.
-You’ll need to access this application via a device that supports Flash (e.g. via your laptop or desktop computer).
-On an iPad or iPhone device you can use the
+If you can, try to recreate the face of someone famous using– an online photofit system available on OpenLearn.

-PhotoFit Me allows you to include the name of the person you are trying to recreate, but why not leave this blank and for others to work out who it is.
+Try creating a face and asking others if they can work out who it is.
 Remember that when a witness is creating a composite image as part of an investigation they have to rely completely on their memory.

 Obviously it would be very easy for you to find a picture of your chosen celebrity and create your PhotoFit Me image while looking at this picture.
 If you would rather do that, then that’s fine, but please try to create an image entirely from memory first, as this will give you an insight into just how difficult it is to remember and picture a face in your mind.
 Rather than revealing the identity of your celebrity when naming your PhotoFit Me image, state instead whether you made it entirely from memory of from a picture.

-When you have finished making your PhotoFit Me image, feel free to send it to your friends using the ‘Share’ button.
+When you have finished making your PhotoFit Me image, feel free to send it to your friends using the social media buttons.
 Remember to add the hashtag #OLforensic if you are posting your image on Twitter or Facebook, so that other learners on the course can find it.

-Look through the images created by others on the gallery on PhotoFit Me and via the #OLforensic hashtag, see whether you think those done from a picture are any better than those done from memory – you might be surprised!
+Look through the images created by others via the #OLforensic hashtag, and see whether you think those done from a picture are any better than those done from memory – you might be surprised!

 In constructing your image, you may well have found two basic problems: